codio-content/OCR_J276_1.1_Systems_Architecture-The_CPU/.guides/content/Von-Neumann-architecture-532d.md

 **Interesting Fact**

-EDSAC (Electronic Delayed Storage Automatic Computer) was developed in Britain and wad the first stored program computer to be put to commercial use when it was first used by J. Lyons & Co. in 1951.
+EDSAC (Electronic Delayed Storage Automatic Computer) was developed in Britain and was the first stored program computer to be put to commercial use when it was first used by J. Lyons & Co. in 1951.
 It was known as LEO, short for Lyons Electronic Office.

 ![](.guides/img/vonn2.png)